 It’s helpful to get a wholesome perspective of the pricing and offering mix when it comes to commercial real estate.
 Whatever method you choose to canvass desired geographies, methodically comb through and record prospective locations’ & pertinent information.

 Using the criteria established by your key decision makers, rate the properties on your list from most to least closely-aligned with the organization’s requirements.
 Prune the selection to the top two or three and engage with the representative for the property to continue gathering information.

-Reconciling the Space
+Reconciling the Office Space

 For the properties that still meet your criteria (assuming you haven’t found one that’s a 100% fit), consider what could be done to the space to close the gap between what’s there and what’s required.
 From construction to space planning, it’s important to remember that it’s at least possible to bend a workspace to your will.

-In the case of moving offices here at Office Furniture Warehouse, reconciling the prospective space from first impressions was crucial to garnering everyone’s buy-in.
+In the case of moving offices here at Office Furniture Works, reconciling the prospective space from first impressions was crucial to garnering everyone’s buy-in.
 Outfitting what was previously a manufacturing facility for use as showroom and office space has been no small feat, and it’s less than feasible to have everyone involved in all steps of a relocation while maintaining normal business operations.
 Navigating the hectic process while staying afloat was contingent on our conceptual understanding of what the space would be.

 Request for Proposal